Department of Psychology, University of Manitoba

 Applications for this position must include a letter of application (including a statement of your philosophies of teaching, research, and professional practice), a curriculum vitae, copies of up to three recent publications, and evidence (if available) of effective teaching or supervision.
 As well, three referees must send letters of reference directly to Jamie McMillan, Confidential Assistant to the Department Head; firstname.lastname@example.org.
 Electronic (preferred) applications should be emailed to: email@example.com.
 Hard copy applications should be sent to:

 c/o Jamie McMillan

 Application materials, including letters of reference, will be handled in accordance with the protection of privacy provision of The Freedom of Information and Protection of Privacy Act (Manitoba).
 Please note that curriculum vitae may be provided to participating members of the search process.

-When inquiring or applying for this position, please also reference AcademicCareers.com.
+When inquiring or applying for positions within the University of Manitoba, please also reference AcademicCareers.com

-Applicants with dual-career considerations can find university jobs such as professor jobs, dean jobs, chair / department head jobs, and other faculty jobs and employment opportunities at the University of Manitoba and at other institutions of higher education in the region on www.AcademicCareers-Canada.com or www.AcademicCareers.com or www.UniversityJobsCanada.com
+Applicants with dual-career considerations can find university jobs such as professor jobs, dean jobs, chair / department head jobs, and other faculty jobs and professional and administrative staff employment opportunities at the University of Manitoba and at other institutions of higher education in the region on www.AcademicCareers.com